Sensoji Temple: A Photographer’s Dream Destination

 Photography tips for the temple

-• You also need to consider how many people will be there at different times.
+• You need to consider how many people will be there at different times.
 If you want crowds, go during the day or on weekends.
-For those who like to photograph solitary people, early in the morning might be better.
+Early morning might be better for those who like to photograph solitary people.

 • The other good thing about this area, in general, is that there are many good places to stay.
 If your hotel were nearby, it would be easy to get up early in the morning and walk to the temple.
 For many photographers, that might be the thrill of a lifetime.